Ryan Newman (racing driver): Penske Racing (2000–2008)

-Newman began driving for racing icon Roger Penske in 2000, in order to transition to stock car racing.
+Newman began driving for icon Roger Penske in 2000, in order to transition to stock car racing.
 Newman ran the No. 27 Alltel-sponsored Ford for Penske Racing in the ARCA RE/MAX Series.
 Newman won three of the five ARCA races he entered, and made his Winston Cup debut at Phoenix International Raceway in the No. 02 Alltel-sponsored Ford for Penske.
-In 2001, Penske planned for Newman to run at least 23 combined events in both ARCA and NASCAR, while Newman attended Purdue University.
-In addition to five ARCA events, Newman ran 15 Busch Series races that season, winning poles in his second and third career starts and scoring his first career win at Michigan International Speedway in just his 9th career start.
+In 2001, Penske planned for Newman to run at least 23 combined events in both ARCA and NASCAR while Newman attended Purdue University.
+In addition to five ARCA events, Newman ran fifteen Busch Series races that season, winning poles in his second and third career starts and scoring his first career win at Michigan International Speedway in just his ninth career start.
 He also had a series-high six poles.
-Around this time he would meet racing legend Buddy Baker, who would eventually become his mentor on superspeedways.
+Around this time, he would meet racing legend Buddy Baker, who would eventually become his mentor on superspeedways.

-In 2002, Newman won a season-high six poles, breaking the rookie record set by Davey Allison.
+In 2002, Newman won a season-high six poles, breaking the rookie record previously set by Davey Allison.
 Newman joined Dale Earnhardt Jr. as the second rookie to win The Winston all-star race.
-At Watkins Glen later that summer, Newman led 11 laps and finished second behind Tony Stewart.
-However the race ended in controversy as it was discovered that Stewart had restarted the race too early and jumped the restart.
+At Watkins Glen later that summer, Newman led eleven laps and finished second behind Tony Stewart.
+However, the race ended in controversy, as it was discovered that Stewart had restarted the race too early and jumped the restart.
 Despite a protest by Penske, NASCAR upheld Stewart's win.
 In September, he scored his first career Winston Cup win at New Hampshire Motor Speedway after starting from the pole.
-Newman beat out Jimmie Johnson for the Rookie of the Year award on the strength of rookie records in top-fives (14) and top-tens (22), even though Johnson had more wins, finished higher in the points standings, and led the standings at one point.
+Newman beat out Jimmie Johnson for the Rookie of the Year award on the strength of rookie records in top-fives (fourteen) and top-tens (22), even though Johnson had more wins, finished higher in the points standings, and led the standings at one point.